Dhruvjalan/BirthdayDB/README.md

 ## How to use
+Just click on the link https://birthdaydb.onrender.com/bday the BirthdayDB main page will open.
+Now make the most use of the app.

+If the link doesnt work,

 1. Download and extract zip
 2. Open the folder '../BirthdayDB-main' in the terminal/Powershell 3 <pre>```<../BirthdayDB-main> nodemon app ```</pre>